 The following training is mandatory for schools where the LA is the employer.
-Training should be refreshed every 2 years:
+With the exception of first aid training, training should be refreshed every 2 years:

-Health and Safety Awareness - for head teachers, governors and leadership teams

-- Premises management includes moving and handling, working at height, water hygiene management and asbestos awareness for Site Service Officers - Risk Assessment Workshop Training on-line and delivered training for managers/staff carrying out risk assessments for school activities - Selection and Management of Contractors on site for Head Teachers and other persons in school involved in the commissioning, appointing, management and monitoring of contractors, e.g. Business Managers, Facilities Managers / Site Services Officers etc. - Fire Risk Assessment for the responsible person in charge of the premises where an external competent provider is not used - Fire Safety and Fire Marshal Training on-line and delivered training available for all employees in school - First Aid at Work Certificate based on risk assessment
+- Health and Safety Awareness for head teachers, governors and leadership teams - Premises management includes moving and handling, working at height, water hygiene management and asbestos awareness for Site Service Officers - Risk Assessment Workshop Training on-line and delivered training for managers/ staff carrying out risk assessments for school activities - Selection and Management of Contractors on site for Head Teachers and other persons in school involved in the commissioning, appointing, management and monitoring of contractors, e.g. Business Managers, Facilities Managers / Site Services Officers etc - Fire Risk Assessment for the responsible person in charge of the premises where an external competent provider is not used - Fire Safety and Fire Marshal Training on-line and delivered training available for all employees in school - First Aid at Work Certificate based on risk assessment three yearly - Pool Plant Operator Training See Swimming/Hydrotherapy Pools section for more details